-What distinguishes our training programs from the training provided by most is the focus our puppies have on a handler as you can see by looking at videos of our puppies in training.
-The very first thing we teach a puppy is to have and to enjoy having eye contact with a person before we even think about training particular behaviors.
-Many (in fact, almost all breeders’) training videos show puppies that are barely paying attention to the handler.
+What distinguishes our training programs from the training provided by most is the focus our puppies have on a handler.
+You can see this by looking at videos of our puppies in training.
+The very first thing we teach a puppy is to have and to enjoy having eye contact with a person.
+We don’t even think about training particular behaviors until eye contact is the norm.
+Many (in fact, almost all other breeders’) training videos show puppies that are barely paying attention to the handler.
 This type training will at the best produce puppies that reluctantly follow a handler and their food.

-For us, the very foundation of our program is teaching puppies to want to look at a handler, focus on them, and to think about what they need to do in order to please the handler and get a reward.
+The foundation of our program is teaching puppies to want to look at a handler and focus on them.
+We train our puppies to think instead of react.
+They figure out for themselves what they need to do in order to please a handler and get a reward.
 Our teaching methods are built on marker training and shaping instead of luring and leash pressure.

 Luring is simply having a puppy to get into a position by following a treat.
-Leash pressure is pulling (or some trainers advocate popping or jerking) a leash.
-We will occasionally use luring and leash pressure, but by far most of our training is with shaping.
+We will occasionally use luring in the initial phase of training.
+However, we quickly change from luring to shaping and by far most of our training is done with shaping.

 Shaping – Our Primary Training Method

 Shaping is a training method that encourages a puppy to want to incrementally figure out on his own the behavior that a handler is wanting to train.
 It is similar to the hotter/colder guessing game that many children play.
-We wait until a puppy starts to move in the direction of doing what we want and reward as he gets closer to the desired behavior expecting more and more from him as he progresses.
-Though shaping takes more time initially to train than traditional luring types of methods, the results are far better and longer lasting.
+We wait until a puppy starts to move in the direction of doing what we want.
+We reward as he gets closer to the desired behavior expecting more and more from him as he progresses.
+Shaping takes more time initially to train compared to traditional luring types of methods.
+However, the results are far better and longer lasting.

 We use treats but in a different way from lure-based trainers.
 Treats are not used as lures and bribes, but rather as rewards.
 In other words, our puppies are not shown the reward and asked to follow it around to entice them to work.
 It is only presented after the behavior is done.
 Puppies are encouraged to actively use their brains in order to engage the handler and to earn the reward.

 Our primary goal is to create in our puppies a desire to work and focus on a handler.
 Having puppies that are primarily focusing on the treats themselves is not enough.
-We want willing and happy working puppies that desire above all to please the handler, not puppies that are obsessively food-focused or even worse puppies that are focused on avoiding a punishment (as is still the case with many of today’s trainers).
+We want willing and happy working puppies that desire above all to please the handler.
+We don’t want puppies that are obsessively food-focused.
+Even worse are puppies that are focused on avoiding a punishment.
+Punishment based training is still the case with many of today’s trainers.